KMA-Aarhus/pappenheim/README.md

 ## Affiliations

-Pappenheim is developed at Department of Clinical Microbiology (KMA) at Aarhus Universityhospital, Denmark.
+Pappenheim is developed at Department of Clinical Microbiology (KMA) at Aarhus Universityhospital, Denmark, in response to the political decision of sequencing all positive SARS-CoV-2 samples.